Article I: Background

 As students enrolled in the College of Law are preparing for careers in a profession demanding honesty and integrity, the College requires high standards of conduct specific to its students.
 Therefore, The College of Law operates under an honor system and has special additional policies and procedures outlined in an appendix to this document.

 Our disciplinary system is not intended to be adversarial in nature and is substantially less formal than a court of law.
-The majority of cases, in which severe sanctions are not likely to be considered, can and should be handled informally.
+The majority of cases in which severe sanctions are not likely to be considered, can and should be handled informally, by meeting with a staff member to discuss the policy without the creation of a disciplinary history.
 The objective of a system of student discipline is to promote responsible citizenship in a complex organizational or social setting.

-In determining whether or not to exercise off-campus jurisdiction, the University may consider factors including but not limited to:
+In determining whether to exercise off-campus jurisdiction, the university may consider factors including but not limited to:

-2. the alleged misconduct involves academic work or the forgery, alteration or misuse of any University document, record, key, electronic device, or identification.
+- the alleged misconduct involves academic work or the forgery, alteration or misuse of any university document, record, key, electronic device, or identification.

-3. The seriousness of the alleged misconduct; whether an alleged victim is a member of the campus community; the ability of the University to gather information, including the statements of witnesses; and whether the off-campus conduct is part of a series of actions that occurred either on or off campus.
+- The seriousness of the alleged misconduct; whether an alleged victim is a member of the campus community; the ability of the university to gather information, including the statements of witnesses; and whether the off-campus conduct is part of a series of actions that occurred either on or off campus.